 I began tearing up the flooring that night, and found something that no homeowner ever wants to see… mold.
-It was spotty in most places, but it ended up being the worst in the downstairs bedroom at the corner of the house.
+It was in the downstairs bedroom at the corner of the house.
 One thing that was baffling was that the mold was under the flooring only.
 The walls and baseboards were fine.
 In fact, the under side of most of the floor boards looked fine too.
 Most of the mold seemed to be growing between the underlayment and the foundation.
-This was the only spot where the moisture levels were so high that it made it through the underlayment onto the wood.
-The other spots just showed a little moisture damage and darkness on top.

 In a panic, I called a couple mold remediation companies that came out to assess the situation.
 The quotes I received for mold remediation were outrageous.
 We’re talking tens of thousands of dollars!
-One company was talking entire kitchen remodel because the mold might have gotten into the cabinets, and another one wanted to wipe down every inch of wall, ceiling and surface with Simple Green.
 I don’t know how you can take advantage of someone when they are standing in front of you in tears, but the mold remediation companies we called proved to be pretty crooked.

 I’m not one to just give in, so I went online and began to research mold remediation.
 Turns out, you can do a lot of mold remediation yourself if the problem isn’t that bad.
-The CDC says that you can take care of the cleanup yourself if the moldy area is less than 10 square feet.
+The EPA says that you can take care of the cleanup yourself if the moldy area is less than 10 square feet.
 Here is a link to where you can download a great cleanup guide if you are interested.
 So, we got to work!
-We wore masks and gloves, taped up plastic in the rooms that had mold, and removed all of the flooring.
-Since we were getting the carpet replaced anyway, we went ahead and tore that out too.
-We didn’t want any spores hanging out on the soft surfaces of the house.
+We wore masks and gloves, taped up plastic in the room that had mold, and removed all of the flooring.
 Then we mopped and scrubbed the concrete with a mixture of bleach and water.
 When that didn’t take care of the smell, we mopped again with vinegar and water.
-We set up box fans in the windows to help blow any spores in the rooms out the windows while we were working.
+We set up box fans in the window to help blow any spores in the room out the window while we were working.
 Then we rented a big air scrubber for a week for about $400 to filter out any spores after the cleanup.
 Of course, if your mold problem is bigger than what the CDC recommends, you’ll need to call in the experts.
 We did not pay for any testing of air quality as this would have been a waste of money in our situation.
 We just cleaned it up and filtered the air.

 What I learned.